 Utility Provider: Puget Sound Energy

-The electrical service provider in Thurston County and the unincorporated areas is Puget Sound Energy (PSE).
-PSE serves over 1.1 million customers with electrical service in eight Washington counties.
-In Thurston County, PSE serves approximately 131,557 total electrical customers.1 Electric service is considered a critical service; thus, PSE is required to provide service to customers who apply and can be suitably furnished with available electricity.
+Puget Sound Energy (PSE) is the electrical service provider for Thurston County and the unincorporated areas.
+PSE serves over 1.1 million customers with electrical service in ten Washington counties.
+In Thurston County, PSE serves approximately 138,837 total electrical customers.1 PSE is required to provide service to customers who apply and can be suitably furnished with available electricity.

-PSE obtains and generates its electricity from several sources: renewables such as hydro, wind, solar, and co-generation; and electricity generated from coal, gas, and oil-fired plants.
-PSE is also a national leader in wind power and is recognized as the second largest utility owner of wind energy facilities in the United States.
+PSE obtains and generates its electricity from renewables (hydro, wind, solar, and co-generation), coal, gas, and oil-fired plants. .
+PSE is also a national leader in wind power and is recognized as the fourth-largest utility owner of wind energy facilities in the United States.2 In 2021, Puget Sound Energy pledged to become a “Beyond Net Zero Carbon” energy company by 2045.

-PSE Power-delivery facilities in Thurston County, as of 2018:
+PSE Power-delivery facilities in Thurston County, as of 20221: